02

 Book A Call

-A logo is the visual representation of a brand and plays a central role in brand identification.
-While colours, fonts, and icons contribute to brand recall, they are not sufficient on their own.
-Multiple brands can share similar colours or type styles.
-For instance, red is used by Coca-Cola, McDonald’s, Airtel, and several other brands, yet each is recognised distinctly because of their logo.
+A logo is the primary visual representation of a brand and the central element of brand identification.
+While colours, fonts, and icons all contribute to recall, they are not sufficient on their own.
+Multiple brands can share similar colours or type styles without confusion, because the logo is what makes each one distinct.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna